 So you’ve had a long flight perhaps.
 Maybe you ate on the plane, maybe you didn’t.
-In the case that you are famished after check-in, here is a list of “Best Restaurants in Chicago 2017” for pre-game.
+In the case that you are famished after check-in, here are some of the city’s best restaurants for pre-game.
 Better yet you could just opt to dine at some of Chicago’s well-known rooftop bars & lounges!

 Photo from London House Chicago.